ErikPohl444/ErikPohl444/README.md

 ## Hello, world!

 In here, you'll find some Go, Kotlin, and Java repositories-- but mostly Python.
-For that, look below for some summary info about the Python repositories.
+For that, look below for some summary info about the Python repositories: [Python]

 You can also find here:
+[Presentations]
+[Articles]

 # Presentations